 DON'T forget to call us and let us know how the day went and tell us when you are next available for work.
 We love to hear from you!

-DON'T communicate with pupils, family members or friends of pupils/family members through social media websites or take photos of students without appropriate prior permission.
+DON'T communicate with pupils through social media websites or take photos of students without appropriate prior permission.
 If in doubt, check with the school.